Low-Carb Veggie Link to Weight Control

 The gut microbiome is a popular topic in health and wellness communities, and it's easy to see why.
 These trillions of microorganisms in your intestinal tract may hold the key to understanding and treating a wide range of complex health conditions, including metabolic diseases and unintended weight gain.
 While genetics play a major role early in life, environmental and lifestyle factors have a much larger impact on gut health as you age.
 However, a healthy and diverse gut microbiome supports essential functions for ongoing weight control.
 Here’s some tips:

-1. Dietary Changes – To improve your gut health and support weight loss, focus on a diet rich in fiber, lean protein, and healthy fats while reducing intake of overly processed foods with added sugar and artificial additives.
-Fiber-rich foods act as prebiotics and provide the fuel for beneficial gut bacteria to thrive, as well as create polyphenols that are plant-based antioxidants that further promote a healthy microbiome.
+- Dietary Changes – To improve your gut health and support weight loss, focus on a diet rich in non-starchy fiber, lean protein, and healthy fats while reducing intake of overly processed foods with added sugar and artificial additives.
+Fiber-rich foods act as prebiotics and provide the fuel for beneficial gut bacteria to thrive, as well as create polyphenols (antioxidants) that further promote a healthy microbiome.
 Incorporating probiotic-rich options like fermented foods introduce live beneficial bacteria directly into your gut to increase microbial diversity.
 Just as important as what you add to your diet is what you limit.
 Gut-disrupting foods, particularly those high in added sugars, saturated fats, and salt, can upset the delicate balance of your microbiome.
-Simple sugars can encourage the overgrowth of less beneficial bacteria, while a high intake of processed meats has been linked to inflammatory responses and an increased risk of certain digestive disorders.
+Simple sugars can encourage the overgrowth of less beneficial bacteria, while a high intake of overly processed meats has been linked to inflammatory responses and an increased risk of certain digestive disorders.

-3. Gut Health Supplements – Beyond diet and lifestyle changes, gut health supplements and adjustments can help restore a healthier gut balance.
+- Gut Health Supplements – Beyond diet and lifestyle changes, gut health supplements and adjustments can help restore a healthier gut balance.
 For example, excessive alcohol consumption and smoking can damage your gut barrier causing inflammation and reducing microbial diversity.
-In fact, research shows that after quitting smoking the gut microbiome can begin to flourish and moderating alcohol intake allows your gut lining to heal from inflammation as the production of beneficial compounds like butyrate increases.
+In fact, research shows that after quitting smoking the gut microbiome can begin to flourish, and moderating alcohol intake allows your gut lining to heal from inflammation as the production of beneficial compounds like butyrate increases.
 L-glutamine supplementation is an essential amino acid that supports the gut lining and plays a key role in metabolic processes.
 While your body naturally produces glutamine, supplementation can become "conditionally essential" during times of physical stress, illness, or injury.
 In addition, supplements like probiotics and prebiotics are particularly useful in supporting good gut balance.
 It’s great to get these nutrients directly from food first, then use supplements to enhance your results.

 While lifestyle factors like diet and exercise play a major role in obesity, good gut health is a crucial piece of the puzzle.
 A typical "Western diet," high in processed, calorie-dense foods, can alter the composition of bacteria, fungi, and viruses in your gut, promoting an environment linked to obesity.
 However, research is still ongoing to determine if changes in the gut microbiome are a cause or just a consequence of obesity and other lifestyle behaviors.
 But, a weakened gut microbiome is less able to keep potentially harmful bacteria in check, which can lead to recurring health issues and unintended changes in weight.